The Python Temple

 Local belief holds that this tree was here before the temple.
 The founders built around it, recognizing its spiritual potency.
 Pilgrims tie cloth strips to its branches—prayers made visible.
 On windy days, the tree is a riot of color: red for love, white for peace, black for protection.

 Botanists have studied the tree.
 It should not thrive here—the soil is too sandy, the salt from the nearby ocean too corrosive.
-Yet it grows.
+The iroko (Milicia excelsa) rarely survives in coastal saline soil.
+Yet it grows, its canopy spreading wider each decade.
 Vodun priests smile when scientists express confusion.
 "The tree feeds on faith," they say.

 The Pythons: Species and Care